Whenever I used to think of Stockport, not much came to mind.

 Each pre-loved item is carefully hand picked, repaired, laundered and curated in collections by Sophia to make vintage shopping a breeze for fellow nostalgia lovers.
 You’ll find her shop on Lower Hillgate looking like a portal to a mini-skirt clad planet.

-Rare Mags is also another one to add to the roster of Stockport’s quirky independent retail outlets to check out.
+is also another one to add to the roster of Stockport's quirky independent retail outlets to check out.
 The store specialises in hard to find and international magazine titles, along with a range of fiction and non-fiction books from a wide range of independent publishers.
-They’ve got books and mags on everything from cycling and gardening, to jazz cafes, baby food and skateboarding.
+They've got books and mags on everything from cycling

 The shop also serves and sells specialist coffee and stationery, high quality pens and hosts exhibitions.
 It's the perfect place to stroll around on a Sunday afternoon, clutching a coffee and choosing your new fave winter read.